Zane Adnan: 2023-24

 Adnan appeared in 17 games, he averaged 0.7 PPG, 0.4 rebounds.
 His debut was against UMass Minutemen on November 7, 2023 and scored two points.
 His highest scoring game was against SUNY Potsdam on December 5, 2023, scoring eight points.

 2024-25

 Appeared in 11 games and had an averaged 4.7 minutes played.
 His highest scoring was against Maine Black Bears, scoring 3 points in 5 minutes played.
-On March 25, 2025, Adnan put his name in the NCAA transfer portal.
+On March 25, 2025, Adnan entered the NCAA transfer portal.

 Amherst College

 On April 25, 2025, Adnan transferred to Amherst College.

 Personal life

-Adnan's Indonesian descent come's from his father who is from Jakarta.
+Adnan's Indonesian descent hails from his father who is from Jakarta.

-His older brother, Noah, is currently playing for FC Cincinnati 2 of the MLS Next Pro.
+His older brother, Noah, is currently playing for Loudoun United of the USL Championship.